SHANNON THUNDERBIRD'S WORLD VIEW

 sakes, I do not want what happened to them to rise

 again.
 We must learn from it, acknowledge it, and then move on.

 IScene Two: British soldiers, dashing and gallant stroll about

 the stage singing drinking songs.
 There is a call to arms, and they roar with glee, victory pounding in their hearts.
 Another song, "Red Devil Boogie" is sung.

 Scene Three The men are adorned in bright red coats, white breeches and shiny black boots striding in conspicuous fashion through the woods (what were they thinking?
-Like bright wouldn't be notice by the Native warriors?), secure in the knowledge that their devotion to God, Queen, Country and a really good musket would secure their victory and vanquish the "red devils".
+Like bright red wouldn't be noticed by the Native warriors?), secure in the knowledge that their devotion to God, Queen, Country and a really good musket would secure their victory and vanquish the "red devils".
 Again a resounding chorus of the "Red Devil Boogie".

 Scene Four: Insistent pounding of the big drum, as there is a call to arms, this time, the "noble savage" rises at dawn, as good old Grandfather Sun, once again does his thing.
 He steps from his tipi (even though we are in Canada, historical accuracy is set aside in favour of romantic stereotypes), bare-chested, wearing buckskin pants with fringe.
 He places on his head a thirty-five pound, full ceremonial white-feathered eagle headdress.
 The feathers flow down his back.
 He sings in a thready tenor voice, sounding suspiciously non-Native, "I am pretty, oh so pretty, I am pretty, and witty and wise...."